-- Prescribed medication can be collected at any pharmacy.
+- Prescribed medication can be bought at any pharmacy.

 - Present your EHIC and the prescription.

-- Some medication on «blue prescription», for chronically sick persons or long-term illness patients, will only be charged a patient fee.
+- You will usually have to pay full price for the medication.
+Some medication on «blue prescription», for serious, long-term illness patients, will only be charged a patient fee.

 - You will usually have to pay the full cost of any dental treatment.
 This is the main rule, but we have some exceptions regarding a few underlying diagnosis.

 - Children under the age of 18 receive free dental treatment in the public health service.

 - If you need oxygen treatment or dialysis during your stay, you have the right to have this covered.

 - Before you travel, make sure you get a doctor's certificate from your GP or treating doctor.